 The last series of campers exported to the USA were the Eurovans.
 Like the Vanagon, the Eurovan has held up well and has a huge resale value.
 First available in 1993, the Eurovans filled the camper needs after a year of having no vans available, yet they did not sell very well.
 The customer feedback was bitter in general as to why many refused to buy.
 “It looks like a monorail.”
 “It’s too big.”
 “It’s too slow.”
 Vanagons had achieved all the panache and cliche status of the 60’s and 70’s Type 2 hippy vans, and the prospective van owner was buying a used Vanagon instead of a new Eurovan.
 The price of used Vanagons began to sail upward, averaging 4% to 10% increases every year.

 The 1993 sales were so dismal that a 1994 was not imported, and thereafter only every other year was available until 1999.
 Once the original 108 hp 5 cylinder engine was replaced by a 138 hp VR6, the sales began to pick up.
-When the 24 valve 204 hp VR6 engine arrived in 2000, the sales skyrocketed.
+When the 24 valve 201 hp VR6 engine arrived in 2000, the sales skyrocketed.
 The last year manufactured was the 2003 worldwide.
 After that, the used Eurovan sales prices began to rise as the Vanagon market had in 1993.
-Eurovan prices seemed to have peaked out in 2010, and have stabilized and maybe dropped.
+Eurovan prices seemed to have peaked out and stabilized in 2010, but are on the rise again as of 2014.
 Used Vanagon prices continue to rise.

 Eurovan Automatic Transmissions